rsvim/rfc/3-EventLoop.md

 Two more topics need to discuss:

-1. Type of the general async task.
+1. The type of general async task.
 2. Extreme and unlikely situations.

 ### General Async Task Type

+Based on current design

 ### Extreme and Unlikely Situations